heroku/function-migration/MIGRATION.md

 ## 6. Create a session-based Permission Set that specifies function's Organization access
-Once a function token is minted, the proxy will activate given session-based Permission Sets authorizing specific capabilities, eg Standard and Custom Object access.
+Once a function token is minted, the proxy will activate given session-based Permission Sets authorizing specific capabilities, for example Standard and Custom Object access.

 A session-based Permission Set may be created for each function or a single session-based Permission Set for all functions.
 Permission Set Groups references session-based multiple session-based Permission Sets are also supported.